Alex-q-z/alex-q-z.github.io/_pages/about.md

 ## You might be looking for...

-Personal SF bay area boba/dining map: See [here](https://www.google.com/maps/d/u/0/edit?mid=1IePP2h7zoIItNHsD3XqoUHR783AmUMw) (under construction).
+Personal SF bay area boba/dining map: See [here](https://www.google.com/maps/d/u/0/edit?mid=1IePP2h7zoIItNHsD3XqoUHR783AmUMw).

-For Summer 2024, the Stanford systems reading group is Tuesday every week 3 - 4 pm at Gates 415.
+For Summer 2024, the Stanford systems reading group is Monday every week 4 - 5 pm at Gates 459.
 We read and discuss research papers in the general domain of systems.
 The webpage is [here](https://systems-reading.github.io/).
 Sign up for the mailing list [here](https://mailman.stanford.edu/mailman/listinfo/systems_reading).
 We have free and high-quality boba for all participants, so please consider joining!

 ## Research
 _* indicates equivalent contribution_